-The well-traveled town of Doylestown is home to the impressive belt of historical attractions comprised of Fonthill Museum, Mercer Museum and the Moravian Pottery & Tile Works; also known as The Mercer Mile.
+The well-traveled town of Doylestown is home to the impressive belt of historical attractions comprised of Fonthill Museum, Mercer Museum and The Tileworks; also known as The Mercer Mile.
 These three concrete structures celebrate the life, work and collections of Henry Chapman Mercer.

 Mercer was born in 1856 and died in 1930.
 Fonthill was his former home, built between 1908 and 1912.
 The 44-room concrete castle is decorated with Mercer's personal collection of ornate handmade tiles.
 Bookworms love the built-in bookcases throughout the castle, housing more than 6,000 books.
 The National Historic Landmark has 32 stairwells, 18 fireplaces and 21 chimneys.

 In fact, six floors of history await to be explored and discovered at the Mercer Museum, featuring 50,000 artifacts representing 60 early American trades.
 Each level of the museum represents a different classification and the central atrium holds unique, large objects including a whale boat, stage coach and Conestoga wagon.

 - Mercer Museum, Exterior